OSU professor will help peace institute in Thailand

 "In an increasingly global world, it's more important than ever that our students gain this perspective and graduate from here with an understanding of world affairs,” she said.

-His report on the project will be published by the U.S. Embassy in Thailand and also will be featured on the Washington, D.C.
-Fulbright Office Web site.
+The U.S. Embassy in Thailand will publish his report on the project, which will also be featured on the Washington, D.C.
+Fulbright Office website.

-Hynson says he's hopeful that his work will become an ongoing project between OSU and the Thai university.
+Hynson said he hopes his work will become an ongoing project between OSU and the Thai university.

 The Fulbright program offers teachers, scholars and professionals the opportunity to teach and study abroad.
 The program was established from legislation initiated by the late Arkansas Senator J. William Fulbright to promote “a mutual understanding between the people of the United States and the people of other countries of the world."

-At OSU, the Fulbright Information Center in the School of International Studies has been established to introduce students and faculty to the variety of opportunities offered by the program.
+At OSU, the Fulbright Information Center in the School of International Studies has been established to introduce students and faculty to the program's various opportunities.